 Most guys are taught from birth that college is the natural extension of your school life and only losers drop out or don’t go.
-You’re taught that to get a good job you need a 4 year degree in a subject that is most likely irrelevant and impractical to use in the real world so that you can become a wage slave for a faceless corporation.
+You’re taught that to get a good job you need a 4 year degree in a subject that is irrelevant in the real world so that you can become a wage slave for a faceless corporation.
 If you don’t go to college you’ll be shamed by your parents and friends and told you’ll earn less than your peers.

 But what If you don’t like school?

-What if you’re the kind of man that wants to start your own business and become financially independent without having to ever call another man your boss?
+What if you’re the kind of man who wants to start your own business and become financially independent without ever having to call another man your boss?

 Then maybe college isn’t for you.
-If you’re not convinced yet check out these 9 reasons why you shouldn’t go:
+If you’re not convinced yet check out these 9 reasons why you shouldn’t go to college:

-The average cost of a college education including room and board is $40,000 a year, thats $160,000 over 4 years!
-With that amount of money you could have bought a house with no mortgage, you could have invested that into a thriving business, you could have bought a medium term bond fund giving you enough passive income to live in comfortably in Thailand.
-The situation is even more grim if you’ve taken on debt, this means that after you graduate not only will you be a corporate wage slave, you’ll also spend the next ten years paying off your loans as a debt slave, welcome to the system
+The average cost of a college education including room and board is $40,000 a year, that’s $160,000 over 4 years!
+With that amount of money you could have bought a house with no mortgage, you could have invested that into a thriving business, you could have bought a medium term bond fund giving you enough passive income to live comfortably in Thailand.
+The situation is even more grim if you’ve taken on debt, this means that after you graduate not only will you be a corporate wage slave, you’ll also spend the next ten years paying off your loans as a debt slave.
+Welcome to the system.

 4) Opportunity Cost

-By Going to college you sacrifice 4 years in the prime of your life for starting a business, this is a massive time commitment.
-Had you chosen to start your own business, by the time your friends are graduating with $40,000 in student loan debt you could have a thriving business, $40,000 in savings and no boss.
+By going to college you sacrifice 4 years in the prime of your life for starting a business, this is a massive time commitment.
+4 years that could have gone into your own business.
+So that when your friends are graduating with $30,000 in student loan debt you could have a thriving business and $30,000 in savings without ever having to call another man your boss.

-Unless your major is specialized in a practical skill you are generally learning nothing that will help you in your financial success.
-A liberal arts education is completely useless at making you money, the only skill you’ll learn is how to regurgitate from a textbook
+Unless your major is specialized or a practical skill you are generally learning nothing that will help you in your financial success.
+A liberal arts education is completely useless at making you money, the only skill you’ll learn is how to regurgitate from a textbook.

 6) You Will Learn From People Who Aren’t Real World Successes

-Certain degrees especially non skill related advanced degrees promote an intellectual viewpoint of the world, this can create an analytical theoretician otherwise known as an intellectual.
+Certain degrees especially non-skill related advanced degrees promote an intellectual viewpoint of the world, this can create an analytical theoretician otherwise known as an intellectual.
 This is a guy who takes excessive pride in his intellect while denying human emotions.
-Your intellect should be a tool for helping you live a dynamic and person driven life, for increasing your happiness primarily in the three key areas, health, wealth and relationships not for hiding behind a false position of detached superiority.
+Being intelligent is important, but your intellect should be a tool for helping you live a dynamic and purpose driven life.
+A tool for increasing your happiness primarily in the three key areas, health, wealth and relationships not for hiding behind a false position of detached superiority.

 8) Promotes Passive Behavior

-College teaches you to be really good at regurgitating a textbook on paper, this is great training for a future wage slave on taking orders from your boss and regurgitating them onto an excel spreadsheet.
-Instead of learning passively you should be actively engaged in the real world learning what really works and liberating yourself from a life of servitude.
+College teaches you to be really good at regurgitating a textbook on paper.
+This is great training for being a wage slave and taking orders from your boss that you regurgitate onto an excel spreadsheet.
+Instead of learning passively you should be actively engaged in the real world learning what really works and liberating yourself from a life of miserable servitude.